Bealby/grandpas-pocket-watch-shop/README.md

 the product categories.
 This subtle and less dominant shade of green will empathise the categories in a friendly, warm manner.

-A complimentary orange will then be used to help draw out the important features of the Website such as the main headers and accumulative costs under the `basket` icon.
+A complementary orange will then be used to help draw out the important features of the Website such as the main headers and accumulative costs under the `basket` icon.

-A suggested complimentary colour for
+A suggested complementary colour for
 ![#badc98](https://via.placeholder.com/15/badc98/000000?text=+)
 `rgb(186, 220, 192, 1)` was a light purple.
 It was decided that
 this shade of purple did not suit the theme and user profile of